Published on 19 September 2017; revised

 - Grubs: Pull them out of a rotten log, skewer and cook over flame till crispy on the outside

 - Sow bugs: Boil thoroughly so as to kill any parasites in them.
-Don’t drink the boiling water; just eat the cooked bugs
+Do not drink the boiling water; just eat the cooked bugs

-- Earthworms, stink bugs, and scorpions are also said to be edible when properly prepared, but I’ll pass on those.
+- Earthworms, stink bugs, and scorpions are also said to be edible when properly prepared, but I will pass on those.

 - Weeds Many wild area weeds and most city weeds are edible; however, many require cooking.
 Weeds are regional; look online for weeds in your area, and recipes for them.